Tapad/sbt-docker-compose/README.md

     dockerComposeTest <instance id>

-**Note:** The test pass is started using the [ScalaTest Test Runner] (http://www.scalatest.org/user_guide/using_the_runner) using the 'Scala' process that exists on your PATH.
+**Note:** The test pass is started using the using the 'Scala' process that exists on your PATH to launch the [ScalaTest Test Runner] (http://www.scalatest.org/user_guide/using_the_runner).
 For this to work the version of ScalaTest being used must be aligned to the version of 'Scala' that is on your PATH.
 For example, if you are using ScalaTest 2.10.6 than Scala on the PATH must be 2.10.X.
 If this is not configured correctly you may see an issue with the Test Runner failing to load classes.

 Docker Compose File Custom Tags
 -------------------------------
-Custom tags add the ability to pre-process the contents of the docker-compose.yml file and make modifications to it before using it to start your instance.
+Custom tags are a feature of the sbt-docker-compose plugin that add the ability to pre-process the contents of the docker-compose.yml file and make modifications to it before using it to start your instance.
 There are two custom tags for images that this plugin supports: "\<localBuild\>" and "\<skipPull\>".
 Support for additional tags can be added by overriding the "processCustomTags" method.

 1) Define "\<skipPull\>" on a set of particular images in the docker-compose file that you want to use a local copy of instead of pulling the latest available from the Docker Registry.